-Unfortunately, many companies struggle to understand how telecommuting employees can benefit their business.
-If you work for one of those companies and you want to telecommute, you may have to convince your boss (who then may have to convince his or her boss) that telecommuting is good idea.
+Unfortunately, some supervisors struggle to see how telecommuting employees benefit their business.
+You may have to convince your boss (who will have to convince their boss) that telecommuting is good idea.

 How To Ask Your Boss To Work From Home

 If telecommuting is a common practice in your company, then asking your boss to work from home is a fairly easy process.
-However, if you will be among the first in your company (or in your position) to work from home, you may have a few hurdles to jump before sealing the deal.
-It is very important that you keep your ‘why’ in mind and that you are willing to negotiate.
+However, if you’re among the first in your company (or in your position) to work from home, you may have a few hurdles to jump before sealing the deal.

-If telecommuting is rare or non-existent in your company, you will be setting a precedent.
-Your company’s senior management has everything set up the way that they feel is best for profits and productivity.
-If you can’t tell them how your telecommuting is good for their company, then it will be difficult for them to allow something that is outside of the norm (read: outside of what’s currently working; see also: if it ain’t broke, don’t fix it).
+If telecommuting is rare or non-existent in your company, you’ll be setting a precedent.
+Your company’s senior management focuses on profits and productivity – as they should.
+If you can’t tell them how your telecommuting is good for their company, then they may hesitate to allow something outside of the norm (read: outside of what’s currently working; see also: if it ain’t broke, don’t fix it).

-When I returned to work after my maternity leave, my son and I were struggling with our nursing relationship.
-I was spending an hour of my work day pumping milk for him and he was refusing a bottle at day care.
-Within a couple of weeks I was actually leaving work to go nurse him at day care, which was taking more than an hour of my day.
+When I returned to work after my maternity leave, my son and I struggled with our nursing relationship.
+I spent an hour of my work day pumping milk for him but he refused the bottle at daycare.
+Within a couple of weeks I had to actually leave work to go nurse him at daycare, which took more than an hour of my day.
 I was exhausted and most certainly less productive than I had been.

 I considered quitting my job before coming up with the telecommuting solution.
 My boss didn’t want to lose me and I still wanted to do my job.
 Telecommuting was the perfect solution.
 It may be the perfect solution for you, as well, if your work-life balance issues will be solved by working at the office less.